CurveZ/QBackupper/linux/ReadMe.md

 - Only files in the current directory are copied (no subdirectories).
 - Backups are stored in a `backup` folder in the current directory.
 - Errors are logged to `back.log` if they occur.
-- If you ever see "PB" for a tiny file, blame the AI, not the hardware! 🥬

 ## Example Output